-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants; the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States; the Illinois State Auditing Act (Act); and the Audit Guide as adopted by the Auditor General pursuant to the Act; and, accordingly, included examining, on a test basis, evidence about the System's compliance with those requirements listed in the first paragraph of this report and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants; the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States; the Illinois State Auditing Act (Act); and the Audit Guide as adopted by the Auditor General pursuant to the Act (the Audit Guide).
+Those standards, the Act, and the Audit Guide require that we plan and perform the examination to obtain reasonable assurance about whether the System complied, in all material respects, with the specified requirements listed above.
+An examination involves performing procedures to obtain evidence about whether the System complied with the specified requirements listed above.
+The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.

+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the System's compliance with specified requirements.